vtori37/Crowder/README.md

 ## Usage
 To use, simply start the live server locally or visit the website as deployed on Heroku, [Crowder](https://crowderapp.herokuapp.com/)
 ## Tests
-The jest framework was used for testing
+The jest framework was used for testing.
 ## Credits
 [Jamel James](https://github.com/jrj-sys), [Roy Velasquez](https://github.com/Roy4th), [Luis Valenzuela](https://github.com/Rinnnegone), & [Victoria Rice](https://github.com/vtori37)
 ## Made With: